julianwhite/libuino/README.md

 INSTALLING LIBUINO AS SHARED LIBRARY (LINUX)
 ============================================
+Included for Linux users is an install script which will automatically compile and install the PC side library.
+Navigate to the libuino base directory, and run the following:

+	sudo ./install

-To install the libuino library as a shared library and to be able to dynamically link the lib into your applications using the -luino option, run these commands:
+To manually install the libuino library as a shared library and to be able to dynamically link the lib into your applications using the -luino option, run these commands: